-NOTE: Since the CPI and CSI driver support multiple vCenter Servers, the datacenters in the US and EU could be distinctly different.
+NOTE: Since CPI supports multiple vCenter Servers, the datacenters in the US and EU could be distinctly different.
 In that case, the

 govccommands would be identical with the exception of replacing the proper vCenter username, password, and IP address for each command.

 3. Setting up CSI Topology-Aware Volume Provisioning when using Persistent Storage